Clarence Bradford: Biography

 As a Houston City Council member, Bradford focused on the delivery of core services which include water, garbage, infrastructure issues and safety services.
 In addition to serving on the Public Safety and Homeland Security Committee, he served as chair of the Ethics, Elections and Council Governance Committee, vice chair of the Budget and Fiscal Affairs Committee and chaired a City of Houston Procurement Process Task Force.
+In January 2012, members of the Houston City Council elected Bradford as vice mayor pro-tem via unanimous vote.